INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 Until news of Saturday's bailout broke, most Greek Cypriots would have endorsed ever closer European relations.

 Having committed billions to bailing out other fringe euro zone economies, northern European taxpayers have little appetite for more.
-That is especially true for Cyprus which Slovakian Finance Minister Peter Kazimir told reporters has a business model based on "low taxes, network of lawyers and accountants, as well as hidden 'shadow' companies".
+That is especially true for Cyprus which Slovak Finance Minister Peter Kazimir told reporters has a business model based on "low taxes, network of lawyers and accountants, as well as hidden 'shadow' companies."

 Worried by what it sees as an increasingly assertive Russia, some believe Germany is hoping a bailout will ultimately reduce Moscow's influence on the island and elsewhere in Europe.